goodguyry/dotfiles/README.md

 The full list of installed software is available [here](http://github.com/goodguyry/dotfiles/blob/master/lib/software_list.md).

+If you decided to skip package installation during setup, you can run it independently from inside the dotfiles directory with ```./setup/packages```.

 ## OS X defaults

 During the setup process you will be asked if you'd like to apply the OS X defaults.
 You can also apply them independently, if you'd rather, by running the following command: